- Advisors, People, and Office Hours

 - Scholarship and Job Seekers

-MDPT (Mathematics Diagnostics Placement Tests) - Calculus Readiness Exam
+ALEKS Math Placement Test Guide - Calculus Readiness Exam

 What is the purpose of ALEKS Math Placement Test?

-The purpose of the MDPT is to place you into the appropriate calculus course at CSULB.
 You will be placed into Math 119A (Survey of Calculus) for Biology majors or Math 122 (Calculus I) for other majors.
-If you don’t feel you are ready for calculus, taking ALEKS Math Placement Test will help you refreshing and improving your math knowledge and thus prepare you to be more successful in the calculus prerequisite courses, Math 113 (Precalculus Algebra) and Math 111 (Precalculus Trigonometry).
+Even if you don’t feel you are ready for calculus, taking ALEKS Math Placement Test will help you refreshing and improving your math knowledge and thus prepare you to be more successful in the calculus prerequisite courses, Math 113 (Precalculus Algebra) and/or Math 111 (Precalculus Trigonometry).